heliumchain/vps/README.md

 <img src="docs/images/masternode_vps/insert-your-masternode-private-key.png" alt="add private key" class="inline"/>

-Copy the masternode private key from the text file you saved it in, and replace HERE_GOES_YOUR_MASTERNODE_KEY_FOR_MASTERNODE_helium_1 with that private key (this typically begins with an 8).
+Copy the masternode private key from the text file you saved it in, and replace HERE_GOES_YOUR_MASTERNODE_KEY_FOR_MASTERNODE_helium_1 with that private key (It starts with a 7.

 While you have this file opened, copy the information that follows after masternodeaddr=, starting with the open bracket.
 This is the masternode's IPv6 address and port, and will be needed for the wallet's masternode.conf file.